YummyGyros/C_challenges/str_to_word_array/README.md

 ## Introduction

 During your first year at my school, we all learn C from the bottom.<br>
-The goal is to learn the basics of programmation which is why often, you can't use most of the libC functions.
+The goal is to learn the basics of programmation which is why often, you can't use most of the libC functions. <br>
 So yes it means you'll have to code your own ;)

 ## The Function